 In this, my spiritual vision refocused on what was truly important.
 Birth is the ultimate act of teamwork.
 Child and mother make this exclusive and intense journey together, while the rest of the team must look on and support from the outside.
 The right team with the right knowledge is vital here.
 But the key factor to my own peace of mind in this second birthing experience was…surrender…

 Although I desired a healthy baby and a process free from intervention, I permitted myself to let go of my restrictions with regards to what “had to happen.”
 My son would ultimately be born in the manner he chose.
 We would traverse his arrival experience together with a powerful and trusted team to honor our process.
-I was knowledgeable, capable and willing to allow the journey, whatever it might be.
+I was knowledgeable, physically capable and spiritually willing to allow the journey, whatever it might be.

 I educated my mind, trained my body, restored my spirit, assembled my team, and let go to experience the most extraordinary moment of my life.
-Blessings Be!